Reel ‘Em In: 15 Great Places to Go Fishing with Kids

 Jim's U Fish at Old McDebbie's Farm

-The fish are jumping at Jim's U Fish.
-With two freshwater ponds stocked with rainbow trout, the fish here are pretty easy to catch, but kids still think it's lots of fun.
-This spot makes for a great day out with the fam.
-No fishing license is required, and they will clean and bag your fish for a minimal charge ($2).
-Bring your own gear or rent from them ($3/pold).
-But what about the kids in your family who aren't interested in fishing?
+The fish are jumping at Jim’s U Fish.
+With two freshwater ponds stocked with rainbow trout, the fish here are surprisingly easy to catch—so younger kids think it’s lots of fun.
+No fishing license is required, and they will clean and bag your fish for a minimal charge ($0.50).
+Bring your own gear or rent from them ($3/pole).
+But what about the kids in your family who aren’t interested in fishing?
 No problem.
-Enjoy all that Old McDebbie's 20-plus acre farm has to offer including exotic animals, pony rides, petting zoo, playgrounds and more.
-Pack your own lunch to enjoy at one of several picnic spots for a full day of fun.
+Enjoy all that Old McDebbie’s 20-plus acre farm has to offer—it’s got exotic animals, pony rides, a petting zoo, playgrounds, and more.
+Pack your own lunch to enjoy at one of several picnic spots for a full day of fun with the fam.

-Good to know: No catch-and-release is allowed here, and there is a cost to enjoy the property amenities and go fishing.
+Insider Tip: No catch-and-release is allowed here.
+It costs $6 per fish, and expect a $25 fee for each fish thrown back.
+Also: there’s an admission cost to enjoy the property amenities and go fishing.

 4924 268th St. E.